FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Import Geo Package.rst

 2. Select the
-   Import from Geo Package icon from the FLO-2D Toolbar.
+   Import from Geo Package button from the FLO-2D Toolbar.

 3. Navigate to the location of the Geo Package and click Open.
 This will import the old data into the new format.